-There are a lot of trends when it comes to retail, and a few years ago the word “sustainability” was probably considered to be a passing phase.
+There are a lot of trends when it comes to retail.
+A few years ago the word “sustainability” was probably considered to be a passing phase.
 But that’s no longer the case.
-Customers care about the impact that their purchases have on the planet, and retailers are finding out that sustainability isn’t a trend — it’s here to stay.
+Customers care about the impact that their purchases have on the planet.
+Retailers are finding out that sustainability isn’t a trend — it’s here to stay.

 If you head over to Canada, you’ll find Maison Simons offers customers the latest trends in clothing, accessories, and home décor — and the first zero net energy store in Quebec City.